Times of Zambia: History and overview

 It was later owned by the South African newspaper chain Argus.
-Under the ownership of Tiny Rowland's company Lonhro, it was renamed the Times of Zambia on 1 July 1965 and Richard Seymour Hall was appointed editor.
-Criticism of the government under the editorship of Dunston Kamana in the early 1970s led to the government intervening to appoint its own editor, Vernon Mwaanga, in 1972.
+Under the ownership of Tiny Rowland's company Lonhro, it was renamed the Times of Zambia on 1 July 1965 as a part of Richard Seymour Hall being appointed editor.
+Richard Hall Africanised the Times of Zambia in the same way as he had the African Mail by training Zambian printers and journalists with a view to making it truly Zambian.
+To do this effectively Richard Hall became a Zambian citizen, he resigned in August 1967.
+Criticism of the government under the later editorships including that of Dunston Kamana continued in the early 1970s eventually leading to the government intervening to appoint its own editor, Vernon Mwaanga, in 1972.
 United National Independence Party (UNIP), Zambia's former ruling party, took the newspaper over in 1975.

 When the Movement for Multiparty Democracy (MMD) came to power in November 1991, it went to court claiming UNIP had illegally taken over the newspapers.
 The courts found in favour of the MMD, and ruled that the papers' ownership be transferred to the Zambian Government.
 The Times of Zambia is now owned by the Zambian Government.

 The newspaper recently went online in English and the site is currently under development.
 It publishes the Sunday Times of Zambia every Sunday.

 The newspaper has its headquarters at Kabelenga Avenue in Zambia's second largest city Ndola.